ckeditor/ckeditor5/packages/ckeditor5-typing/docs/features/text-transformation.md

 In addition to enabling automatic text transformations, you may want to check the following productivity features:

-* {@link features/autoformat Autoformatting} &ndash; Lets you quickly apply formatting to the content you are writing.
+* {@link features/autoformat Autoformatting} &ndash; Quickly apply formatting to the content you are writing.
 * {@link features/link#autolink-feature Autolink} &ndash; Turns the links and email addresses typed or pasted into the editor into active URLs.
-* {@link features/slash-commands Slash commands} &ndash; Allows to execute a predefined command by writing its name or alias directly in the editor.
+* {@link features/slash-commands Slash commands} &ndash; Execute a predefined command by writing its name or alias directly in the editor.
 * {@link features/mentions Mentions} &ndash; Brings support for smart autocompletion.

 ## Contribute